 Marijuana – The leaves, stems, flowers and seeds of all species of the plant genus cannabis, whether growing or not.
 It does not include the mature stalks of the plan, fiber produced from the stalks, oil or cake made from the seeds of the plant, any other compound, manufacture, salt, derivative, mixture or preparation of the mature stalks, fiber, oil or cake or sterilized seed of the plant which is incapable of germination.

+Marijuana Cultivation Area – An indoor facility used for cultivation of Marijuana as part of any Marijuana Establishment, which is enclosed and equipped with locks and other security devices that permit access only by a person authorized to have access to the facility.

+Marijuana Establishment – Any one of the following uses:

+Medical Marijuana Registered Dispensary

 EXPLANATORY NOTE: The list of establishments in the definition of “Marijuana Establishment”, above, will be populated based on which establishments the voters vote to permit and regulate, as follows: